Basic Settings for Volkswagen, Audi, Škoda, and Seat

-With the help of this feature, users get access to all possible vehicle functionalities – the very same ones that a manufacturer has.
+With the help of this feature, users get access to almost all possible vehicle functionalities – the very same ones that a manufacturer has.
 However, it’s important to note that Basic Settings aren’t the same as coding.
 It’s more like performing a specific procedure that can’t be restored to its’ previous version.

 What you need to know before using Basic Settings

 While Basic Settings no doubt gives amazing access to a vehicle, saving trips to a dealership or a workshop – this feature should strictly be used by professionals and experienced drivers only.
 This is because changes made with Basic Settings are irreversible.

 That’s why we strongly recommend to always err on the side of caution, even for professionals.
 Some changes can be restored only by an authorized repairer, which will cost you.
 In particular, you should take note of these Basic Settings:

 –Resetting factory settings;